jsherman1/resolved-issue-parser/src/README.md

 The parser can handle text or XML data.

 Text format:
 See the resolved-issues-example.xml provided in the resources directory for the expected data format.
-This file needs to be curator from a data export.
+This file needs to be curated from a data export.
 The Component headers are optional and can be used to identify what component the fix targets.

 XML format: XML can be obtained from exporting data from Jira using the Export XML option.
 The data can be further filtered by setting the following parameters on the URL: field=link&field=summary.
 See the resolved-issues-example.xml file provided in the resources directory.